therealsphinx/support.balsamiq.com/content/sales/compare.md

 3. [Mockups 3 for Confluence Cloud](https://docs.balsamiq.com/confluence/user-guide-cloud/)
 3. [Mockups 3 for JIRA Cloud](https://docs.balsamiq.com/jira/user-guide-cloud/)

-Any products based on the Mockups Version 3 Editor will be updated simultaneously whenever we release a [new version](http://blogs.balsamiq.com/product/).
+Any products based on the Mockups Version 3 Editor will be updated simultaneously whenever we release a [new version](http://blogs.balsamiq.com/product/) (you'll have to [manually download](https://balsamiq.com/download) the desktop app).

 ### Products Based on the Mockups Version 2 Editor